NOW PROMOTING 50% OFF LASIK until 1/31/19. Information below!

 A cataract is a slow, progressive clouding of the eye's natural lens.
 It interferes with light passing through the eye to the retina.

-Using the most up to date methods and instrumentation, cataract surgery is typically performed using a small incision, phaecoemulsification technique.
+Using the most up to date methods, surgery is typically performed using a small incision, phaecoemulsification technique.
 This means that the cataract surgery is accomplished using the smallest possible incision, and removal of the lens material is accomplished using an ultrasonic needle.
-There is a common misconception that cataract surgery is done using a laser.
-This is not the case, and has never been the case.
-The use of laser energy produces too much heat to be adapted for this purpose, and would cause irreversible damage to the delicate tissues inside the eye.

 Following proper dilation of the pupil and preparation of the surgical area using betadine or other cleansers, a topical anesthetic is administered to the surface of the eye.
-An incision of 2.5 to 3 millimeters in length is then created at the junction of the cornea (the clear domed structure on the front of the eye) and the sclera (the white part of the eye).
+An incision of 2.5 to 3 millimeters in length is then created.

 Another dose of anesthetic is then administered inside the eye through this incision.
-The front part of the lens envelope, know as the lens capsule, is carefully opened so that the lens material can be removed.
-This is accomplished using a needle-like ultrasonic device, which pulverizes the hardened and yellowed lens proteins.
-The pulverized material is simultaneously vacuumed from the eye.
+The front part of the lens envelope, known as the lens capsule, is carefully opened so that the lens material can be removed.

 The AcrySof ReSTOR lens is a foldable IOL that represents breakthrough technology because of its unique, patented optic design, which allows patients to experience the highest level of freedom from glasses ever achieved in IOL clinical trials.